Luzivog/Neuron/README.md

 ```

 ### Install model
-Vosk models are available [here](https://alphacephei.com/vosk/models), for better results I choose the "vosk-model-en-us-0.42-gigaspeech" but depending on your machine you may want to consider a lighter model.
+Vosk models are available [here](https://alphacephei.com/vosk/models), for better results I choosed the "vosk-model-en-us-0.42-gigaspeech" but depending on your machine you may want to consider a lighter model.
 After downloading the model, move it to Neuron folder and extract it into a folder that you rename "model".

 ### All set!